jwt-rs/jwt-rs.github.io/index.md

 Options:

+- `-S, --secret <SECRET>` Secret for validating the JWT.
+Can be text, file path (beginning with @) or base64 encoded string (beginning with b64:) [default: ]
-- `-s, --stdout` whether the CLI should run in TUI mode or just print to stdout
+- `-s, --stdout` Print to STDOUT instead of starting the CLI in TUI mode
+- `-n, --no-verify` Do not validate the signature of the JWT when printing to STDOUT.
-- `-j, --json` whether stdout should be formatted as JSON
+- `-j, --json` Format STDOUT as JSON
 - `-t, --tick-rate <TICK_RATE>` Set the tick rate (milliseconds): the lower the number the higher the FPS.
 Must be less than 1000 [default: 250]
-- `-S, --secret <SECRET>` secret for validating the JWT.
-Can be text, file path (beginning with @) or base64 encoded string (beginning with b64:) [default: ]
 - `-h, --help` Print help
 - `-V, --version` Print version